dilinwang820/adaptive-f-divergence/gmm/README.md

-# Variational Inference with Tail Adapted f-Divergence
+# Variational Inference with Tail-adaptive f-Divergence

 Code for the GMM example